-At Key Stage 3, all students follow a two-year science course based on the National Curriculum.
+At Key Stage 3, all students follow a two-year science course based on the AQA KS3 Curriculum.
 The course is taught in modules of Biology, Chemistry and Physics, so the students obtain a feel for each of the individual subjects.
 There is an emphasis on literacy, scientific method and independent research, which encourages students to explain, apply and evaluate concepts, rather than rote learning them.
-Biology topics include: Cells, Reproduction, Food and Digestion, Microbes, Health and Studying Living Organisms.
+Biology topics include: Cells, Tissues, Organs, Reproduction, Digestion, Breathing, Photosynthesis, Respiration, Ecosystems and Inheritance.

-This skills-based learning provides a platform from which to move on to the GCSE courses in Form 3, giving three years to fully explore all the concepts and allow time for investigative skills to be developed.
-Form 4 and Form 5 students follow the AQA specification and either study Triple Science (all three sciences, to give three separate GCSEs in Biology, Chemistry and Physics) or Double Science (a mixture of all three sciences, to give two GCSEs in Science and Additional Science).
-Both options are comprised of 25% coursework.
+In Form 3, students commence their GCSE studies, giving three years to fully explore all the concepts and allow time for investigative skills to be developed.
+Form 4 and Form 5 students follow the AQA specification and either study Separate Science (all three sciences, to give three separate GCSEs in Biology, Chemistry and Physics) or Combined Science (a mixture of all three sciences, to give two GCSEs).
 The course is stimulating and varied, allowing students to partake in a range of practical activities, from outdoor fieldwork to dissections and model building.
 Attainment levels are high and many students are inspired to continue studying the subject at A level.

 Extra-curricular activities are a vital part of the study of Biology, as they allow students to experience the theory in reality in the world around them.
 During Key Stage 3, students are taken on a day trip to Whipsnade Zoo, where the emphasis is on animal adaptations.
-During GCSE, students attend lectures, listen to visiting speakers and take part in the Biology Challenge.
-At A level, students go on a field trip for three days to North Yorkshire, where they study succession and compare barnacles living on two different sea facing rocks.
-In the AS year, they go on a field trip to Heartwood Forest.
-Both years attend Biology in Action lectures and the most able students are entered in the Biology Olympiad.
+During GCSE, students attend lectures, the BIG BANG Fair, listen to visiting speakers and take part in the Biology Challenge.
+At A level, students go on a field trip.
+Both years attend lectures and the most able students are entered in the Biology Olympiad.